 “I started at H2M in 1974 driving in from Brooklyn and dropping coins into the toll on the Southern State,” said John.
 “The firm has meant everything to me and my family and is integral to our lives.
 I have been honored to lead this outstanding organization for the past 17 years”

-In the last few years, H2M has opened additional offices in Albany, New City, and White Plains, NY, to better service its upstate clients.
+In the last few years, H2M has opened additional offices in Albany, New York City, Suffern, and Westchester, NY, to better service its upstate clients.
+H2M has also opened offices in Howell and Parsippany, NJ.
 Today, President and CEO Rich Humann, who joined H2M as a college intern in 1987, is leading the firm towards continued success.

 “I’m very optimistic about our future,” said Rich.
 “We have an exceptional group of clients and a very experienced and dedicated staff—it’s the perfect blueprint for success for our clients and for H2M.”